 The effect of the spinner drag is shown in the viewport if the Update During Spinner Drag menu option is enabled in the Views menu.
 If the cursor is located within a spinner, you can press Ctrl+N to open the Numeric Expression Evaluator, which lets you set the value using an expression.
 For example, you can set a spinner value by adding numbers together as you would using a calculator.
 An expression of 30+40+35 sets the value to 105.

-Chapter 33, "Using the Expression Controller," covers the Numeric Expression Evaluator in more detail.
+CROSS-REF Chapter 32, "Animating with Constraints and Controllers," covers the Numeric Expression Evaluator in more detail.